Code-Institute-Submissions/Javascript-milestone-project-2/README.md

 they now function effectively and visually appear the way I had intended them to.

 ### Testing through validators:
-My CSS passed first time, however my HTML initially came up with 10 errors which have now been fixed.

 ### Testing on different browsers:
-Testing passed.

 ## Deployment: